pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 Navigate(LookUp(ScreenNavigate, NavigationScreen = LookUp(DefaultMenu, MenuTitle = MenuName, NavigationScreen), TheScreen), ScreenTransition.Fade);
 ```

+Always remember that Sometimes you’ll want to keep the menu disabled until the user does something on the screen, then let them move to another screen.
+You can perform this by just not updating the ThisMenu collection and navigating to a new screen in the ExpandMenuAction and SelectionAction event properties.

 Below uses a Notify statement to show the returned MenuName value when options on the menu are selected.